Faxaflói (Faxa Bay), in late morning.

 It was windy enough to be slightly unbearable, so we didn't stay long.
 But it's funny how venturing around a volcanic island can suddenly turn you into a geology buff.

-Continuing on, we found a parking lot with a nice view of an expanse of nothingness.
+Continuing on, we found a parking lot overlooking an expanse of nothingness.
 We ran down the snowy hill to a little creek and examined the Icelandic flora.

 As the protracted sunset continued, we decided to make Geysir our last stop and venture to Gullfoss another day.